 Regardless of the dire predictions and even though man is not always careful with the natural resources we have been entrusted with, the Dead Sea isn’t going to die.
 That incredible body of water, which by all accounts is 33.7% salt, benefits from a God-given universal law, the scientific law of saltiness and saturation, wherein the Dead Sea will eventually reach a point of equilibrium and stop shrinking.
 Simply, the amount of water in the sea’s briny make-up and the amount of evaporated moisture in the air above it will reach a kind of stability or balance.
 Additionally, while it is prone to a certain level of evaporation, it is also hygroscopic, which means it is capable of absorbing water from the atmosphere around it.
 It’s almost as though this endangered natural treasure has some in-built safety mechanisms, in essence, God given protections from man.
 Aha!
 God’s perfect plan still works in spite of man’s imperfect choices.
 Thank You God!

-See this spectacular beauty for yourself, join us on our December 2017 tour to the Holy Land.
+See this spectacular beauty for yourself, join a faith-based tour on The Holy Land with Rich and Cheryl.
 We will certainly stop along it shores to spend time bobbing in its waters and enjoying the incredible benefits of God’s perfection!